 Multiple Del Monte and Kwik Trip Cyclospora lawsuits have been filed by the national food safety law firm Pritzker Hageman.
-Cyclospora attorneys Ryan Osterholm, Lindsay Lien Rinholen and Brendan Flaherty have filed three lawsuits on behalf of clients sickened in the outbreak linked to Del Monte vegetable trays sold at Kwik Trip and others stores.
+Our Cyclospora attorneys have filed three lawsuits on behalf of clients sickened in the outbreak linked to Del Monte vegetable trays sold at Kwik Trip and other stores.

 The outbreak has sickened 144 people in Wisconsin, Minnesota Iowa and Michigan, according to the latest update from the Centers for Disease Control and Prevention.
 Six people have been hospitalized.
 Wisconsin has been hardest hit with 106 cases, Minnesota has reported 32, Iowa has four and Michigan has two.

 Cyclospora is a parasite that causes food poisoning symptoms that can last 70 days if treatment is not successful.
 A recall has been issued for the Del Monte vegetable trays containing broccoli, cauliflower, carrots and dill dip which were sold in clear plastic clamshell containers.

 Minnesota Del Monte Cyclospora Lawsuit